 The Muqaddimah

-The Muqaddimah, also known as the Muqaddimah of Ibn Khaldun (Arabic: مقدّمة ابن خلدون) or Ibn Khaldun's Prolegomena (Ancient Greek: Προλεγόμενα), is a book written by the Arab historian Ibn Khaldun in 1377 which records an early view of universal history.
+The Muqaddimah, also known as the Muqaddimah of Ibn Khaldun (Arabic: مقدّمة ابن خلدون), is a book written by the Arab historian Ibn Khaldun in 1377 which records an early view of universal history.
 Some modern thinkers view it as the first work dealing with the social sciences of sociology, demography, and cultural history.
-The Muqaddimah also deals with Islamic theology, historiography, the philosophy of history, economics, political theory, and ecology.
-It has also been described as a precursor or an early representative of social Darwinism, and Darwinism.

 The Muqaddimah